-For Online Therapy, I do my video conferencing with a platform called Doxy.
-It’s geat because no download is required.
+For video therapy, I do my video conferencing with a platform called Doxy.
+It’s great because no download is required.

 You’ll see the image below.
 Enter your name and then click the “Check In” button.